Aliases for ATR Gene

 GeneCards Summary for ATR Gene

 ATR (ATR Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with ATR include seckel syndrome 1 and cutaneous telangiectasia and oropharyngeal predisposition cancer syndrome and seckel syndrome 1.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include protein serine/threonine kinase activity and MutSalpha complex binding.
+Diseases associated with ATR include familial cutaneous telangiectasia and oropharyngeal predisposition cancer syndrome and seckel syndrome 1.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and ERK Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and binding.
 An important paralog of this gene is PRKDC.

 UniProtKB/Swiss-Prot Summary for ATR Gene

 Serine/threonine protein kinase which activates checkpoint signaling upon genotoxic stresses such as ionizing radiation (IR), ultraviolet light (UV), or DNA replication stalling, thereby acting as a DNA damage sensor.
 Recognizes the substrate consensus sequence [ST]-Q. Phosphorylates BRCA1, CHEK1, MCM2, RAD17, RPA2, SMC1 and p53/TP53, which collectively inhibit DNA replication and mitosis and promote DNA repair, recombination and apoptosis.
 Phosphorylates Ser-139 of histone variant H2AX/H2AFX at sites of DNA damage, thereby regulating DNA damage response mechanism.
 Required for FANCD2 ubiquitination.
 Critical for maintenance of fragile site stability and efficient regulation of centrosome duplication.